jhallen/exorsim/doc/edos.md

 # EDOS

+In 2026 Mike Douglas ("deramp") contacted me about reviving EDOS, for the purpose of porting it for use on his MIPS Altair 680 computer.
+Between some disk images recovered by Tony Furse (for the EXORciser) and Ben Zotto (for the Astral-2000), and the available scanned manuals, we have had success.

 EDOS and EDOS-II were the first disk operating systems available for the EXORciser.
 These operating systems were specifically for the EXORdisk-I which was a re-badged iCOM FD360.